 Learning a language or brushing up on your maths skills could boost your life satisfaction in the same way as a £750 a year pay rise, they say.

-Learning was found to provide significant boosts to self-confidence, while raising people’s aspirations; adult learners, it seems, are more likely to further their career and expect higher salaries.
+Learning was found to provide significant boosts to self-confidence, while raising people’s aspirations.
+Adult learners, it seems, are more likely to further their career and expect higher salaries.

-The Skills Minister, Matthew Hancock, said: “This research shows how adult learning, whether it’s a course to further someone’s career or an evening class for enjoyment, has the potential to change lives for the better, whilst also creating a highly-skilled nation that will help businesses to get the skills they need to grow and boost our international competitiveness.”
+Former Skills Minister, Matthew Hancock, said: “This research shows how adult learning, whether it’s a course to further someone’s career or an evening class for enjoyment, has the potential to change lives for the better, whilst also creating a highly-skilled nation that will help businesses to get the skills they need to grow and boost our international competitiveness.”

-Our Subjects page provides the full list that includes all GCSE and A Level subjects as well as accountancy, art, basic skills, business studies, computing, foreign languages, law, literacy, numeracy, psychology and musical instrument tuition.
+Our Subjects page provides the full list that includes all GCSE and A Level subjects as well as accountancy, art, basic skills, business studies, computing, foreign languages, law, literacy, numeracy, psychology and musical instrument tuition

 Home-School Tutoring is also currently inviting applications from teachers and specialists interested in joining Home-School Tutoring as adult learning tutors.
 See Become a Tutor for details.